 - DHEA.
 This hormone is created in your adrenal glands.
 It’s the precursor to progesterone and testosterone.

 - Dihydrotestosterone (DHT).
 DHT levels rise naturally as you get older.
-If they get too high, however, you begin to see the consequences — thinning hair and an enlarged prostate gland.
+However, if they get too high, you begin to see the consequences — thinning hair and an enlarged prostate gland.

 - Progesterone.
 This hormone counters the hormone DHT to make sure those levels don’t get too high.